 Bill Garrett was born in 1929 in Shelbyville, Indiana.
 Garrett led Shelbyville to the Indiana state championship in 1947, and he was named Mr. Basketball.
 Shelbyville knocked off Terre Haute Garfield and star center Clyde Lovellette in the state championship game.
 The gym at Shelbyville is named the William L. Garrett Memorial Gymnasium.

 After completing high school Garrett went to Indiana.
 Prior to his arrival in Bloomington, there was a “gentleman’s agreement” barring non-whites from playing major college basketball, including at school’s from the Big Ten.
-Garrett and IU chose to break the agreement and he became the first African-American basketball player in the Big Ten conference.
+Garrett and IU chose to break the agreement and he became the first African-American basketball player to play a starring role in the Big Ten conference.

 Garrett led the Hoosiers in scoring and rebounding each year from 1949 to 1951.
-Indiana was ranked #2 nationally in the 1950-51 season and Garret was named as IU’s most valuable player and he was selected as an All-American.
+Indiana was ranked No. 2 nationally in the 1950-51 season and Garret was named as IU’s most valuable player and he was selected as an All-American.

 The Boston Celtics drafted Garrett, making him the third African American ever selected by an NBA team.
 Due to being called to serve in the US Army, Garrett never played in the NBA.
 Upon the completion of his service he signed a contract with the Harlem Globetrotters, playing with them for three years.

 Garrett taught and coached basketball in Indianapolis at Wood High School and at Crispus Attucks High School, where he led the team to a state championship in 1959.
 He was assistant dean for student services at IUPUI at the time of his death in 1974.

 In 2017, a historical marker in honor of Garrett was unveiled on the IU campus with his family in attendance.